 Each member of a partnership plays a significant role.
-A compact is an agreement that defines the responsibility and tasks that teachers, parents and students have agreed upon to help children learn.
+A compact is an agreement that defines the responsibility and tasks that administrators, teachers, and parents have agreed upon to help children learn.

-As a educator, it is my responsibility to:
+As an educator, it is my responsibility to:

-- Hold high expectations for all students. - Communicate to parents early in the school year what their children are expected to know and do over the year. - Welcome parents as partners in the educational process. - Respect and value the uniqueness of each child and his or her family. - Create and maintain a safe, supportive, and effective learning environment. - Plan instructional activities that will actively engage students in learning. - Gain knowledge of the abilities and learning levels of each student in my classroom. - Communicate frequently student progress to students and parents. - Provide materials and resources for parents to use at home to support their child's learning.
+- Hold high expectations for all students. - Communicate to parents early in the school year what their children are expected to know and do over the year. - Welcome parents as partners in the educational process. - Respect and value the uniqueness of each child and his or her family. - Create and maintain a safe, supportive, and effective learning environment. - Plan instructional activities that will actively engage students in learning.